2007 Penny Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 The inscriptions follow time-honored numismatic traditions: “IN GOD WE TRUST” arches gracefully above Lincoln’s head, while “LIBERTY” appears boldly to the left of the portrait, and the date “2007” is positioned clearly on the right side.

-The designer’s initials “VDB” rest discretely on Lincoln’s truncated shoulder, restored to this position in 1918 after the controversial removal from the reverse in 1909.
+The designer’s initials “VDB” rest discreetly on Lincoln’s truncated shoulder — a detail restored to this position in 1918 after the controversial removal from the reverse in 1909, following public backlash over the prominence of Brenner’s name.

 The Reverse of the 2007 Penny

-The Lincoln Memorial reverse design, Frank Gasparro’s iconic creation introduced in 1959 to commemorate Lincoln’s sesquicentennial, dominates the coin’s reverse with architectural precision.
+The Lincoln Memorial reverse design, Frank Gasparro’s iconic creation officially released on February 12, 1959 (Lincoln’s 150th birthday), dominates the coin’s reverse with architectural precision.

-The memorial’s colonnade creates a striking focal point, with Lincoln’s statue visible within the structure, making this the first American coin to feature the same person on both sides.
-The neoclassical monument appears in detailed relief, showcasing the careful craftsmanship that made this design recognizable worldwide.
+The memorial’s colonnade creates a striking focal point, with Lincoln’s statue visible within the structure — making this the first American coin to feature the same person on both sides.
+Despite praise from some quarters, numismatic historian Walter Breen famously described Gasparro’s design as “an artistic disaster,” a view that did nothing to diminish its lasting popularity with the public.

 The inscription “UNITED STATES OF AMERICA” curves along the upper rim, while the denomination “ONE CENT” stretches across the bottom, creating an almost complete text circle within the raised border.
-The Latin motto “E PLURIBUS UNUM” appears prominently above the Memorial, with centered dots separating the elements for enhanced readability.
+The Latin motto “E PLURIBUS UNUM” (meaning “Out of many, one”) appears prominently above the Memorial, with centered dots separating elements for enhanced readability.

 Other Features of the 2007 Penny

-Beyond standard varieties, collectors have identified an array of minting anomalies in 2007 pennies, including doubled die varieties affecting both obverse and reverse elements, off-center strikes missing portions of the design, and various struck-through errors from foreign debris.
+Beyond standard varieties, collectors have identified an array of minting anomalies in 2007 pennies, including doubled die varieties (DDO/DDR) affecting both obverse and reverse elements, off-center strikes, and various struck-through errors from foreign debris.

 Also Read: 100 Most Valuable Wheat Pennies Worth Money (1909 to 1958)